Ariana Grande discography

-Grande's fourth studio album, Sweetener, was released in August 2018 and reached number one in Australia, Norway, and the US, where it was certified 2× Platinum by the RIAA.
-Its lead single, "No Tears Left to Cry", entered the Billboard Hot 100 at number three, further extending her record as the only artist to debut in the top ten with the lead single from all of her studio albums.
-The following single "God Is a Woman" peaked at number eight in the US and entered the top 10 worldwide alongside the third single "Breathin".
-Grande released her fifth studio album, Thank U, Next, in February 2019, which landed atop the Billboard 200 and charts worldwide, and was certified 2× Platinum by the RIAA.
-It broke numerous chart and streaming records, including the largest streaming week for a pop album and for a female album in the US in history.
-Its lead single of the same name as well as the second single "7 Rings" became her biggest commercial successes to date, both debuting at number one in over 20 countries worldwide including the US and the UK and the latter becoming one of the best-selling songs in digital history.
-The album's third single "Break Up with Your Girlfriend, I'm Bored" debuted at number two in the US and topped the charts in the UK.
-With these singles, Grande became the first solo artist ever and only the second artist after the Beatles to occupy the top three spots on the Billboard Hot 100 simultaneously.
-She broke the record for the most number-one debuts on the Hot 100 with the 2020 collaborations "Stuck with U" with Justin Bieber and "Rain on Me" with Lady Gaga.
-Grande's sixth studio album, Positions, was released in October 2020.
-Both the album and its lead single of the same name debuted at number one in the US and the UK.
-With this, she became the first artist to have five number-one debuts on the Hot 100 and the first to have their first five number ones debut at the top.
-The album's second single "34+35" peaked at number two in the US following a remix with Doja Cat and Megan Thee Stallion.
-Grande garnered her sixth and seventh US number-one singles with remixes of the Weeknd's "Save Your Tears" in 2021 and "Die for You" in 2023.
-Grande's seventh studio album, Eternal Sunshine, was released in March 2024 and debuted atop the US Billboard 200.
-She landed at number one on the Billboard Hot 100 for her eighth and ninth times with the album's singles "Yes, And?" and "We Can't Be Friends (Wait for Your Love)", becoming her sixth and seventh to debut on that chart's pole position respectively.
-The soundtrack album Wicked: The Soundtrack for the 2024 film adaptation of the musical Wicked, for which Grande recorded most of the songs, debuted at number two on the Billboard 200, marking the highest debut ever for a film adaptation of a stage musical.
-In addition, the soundtrack also topped the Top Album Sales, Soundtracks, and Vinyl Albums charts.
+Her third studio album, Dangerous Woman (2016), topped the charts in Italy, Norway, New Zealand, and the UK.
+It also peaked at number two in the US and received a three-times platinum certification by RIAA.
+It sold more than 20 million units worldwide, becoming Grande's highest-selling album to date.
+Its lead single of the same name peaked at number eight on the Hot 100, making her the first and only artist in the chart's history to debut in the top 10 with the lead single from each of her first three albums.
+Its third single, "Side to Side" featuring Minaj, reached the top five in the US, Canada, New Zealand, and the UK.
+Her fourth studio album, Sweetener (2018), reached at number one in the US, Australia, Italy, and Norway.
+It was later certified two-times Platinum by the RIAA.
+Its lead single, "No Tears Left to Cry", reached the top five in the US, Australia, Canada, Germany, Italy, the Netherlands, New Zealand, and the UK.
+Her fifth studio album, Thank U, Next (2019), landed atop the charts in the US, Australia, Canada, Denmark, Norway, New Zealand, the UK.
+The album was certified two-times Platinum by the RIAA, and broke numerous chart and streaming records, including the largest streaming week for a pop album and for a female album in the US.
+Its lead single of the same name and the second single, "7 Rings", with both peaked at number one in the US, Australia, Canada, New Zealand, and the UK.
+Its third single, "Break Up with Your Girlfriend, I'm Bored", peaked at number two in the US and topped the singles chart in the UK.
+With these singles, Grande became the first solo artist ever and only the second artist after the Beatles to occupy the top three spots on the Hot 100 simultaneously.
+She broke the record for the most number-one debuts on the Hot 100 with the 2020 collaborations "Stuck with U" (with Justin Bieber) and "Rain on Me" (with Lady Gaga).

+Her sixth studio album, Positions (2020), had both the album and its lead single of the same name debuted at number one in the US, Canada, and the UK.
+With this, she became the first artist to accumulate three number-one debuts in a calendar year, the first artist to have five number-one debuts on the Hot 100 and the first to have their first five number-ones debut at the top.
+Its second single, "34+35", peaked at number two in the US, following a remix with Doja Cat and Megan Thee Stallion.
+Grande garnered her sixth and seventh number-one singles on the Hot 100 with remixes of the Weeknd's "Save Your Tears" in 2021 and "Die for You" in 2023.
+Her seventh studio album, Eternal Sunshine (2024), debuted atop the US Billboard 200.
+She garnered her eighth and ninth Hot 100 chart-toppers with the album's singles "Yes, And?" and "We Can't Be Friends (Wait for Your Love)", becoming her sixth and seventh to debut on that chart's pole position respectively.
+The soundtrack albums—Wicked: The Soundtrack and Wicked: For Good – The Soundtrack—for the 2024 film adaptation and its 2025 sequel of the musical Wicked, in which Grande recorded most of the songs, both peaked at number two in the US.
+Her eighth studio album, Petal (2026), topped the charts in 20 countries, including the US, the UK, France, Canada, and Australia.
+The lead single, "Hate That I Made You Love Me", became her tenth number-one on the Hot 100 and topped the UK Singles Chart.